AFakeman/spicy-shoppe/README.md

 3) `run.py runserver`.
 Flask will output the url to be opened in browser.

 File structure:
+`run.py` - a script to run the application using built-in server.
+`db_fill.py` - a script to fill database with random data from Reddit.
 `spice` - main app directory, treated similar to a module.
 `spice/config.py` - app config, self-explanatory.
 `spice/database.py` - interface for adding and removing data from database, including adding pictures.